codecombat/codecombat/docs/PRODUCT_RULES.md

 - Once the admin unlock button is activated, the same admin-unlocked state must be used both when rendering mission buttons and when checking whether a selected mission may open.
 - Admin mode shows `答えを見る` for the selected mission even before three failed attempts.
 This final-answer control is independent of the temporary unlock-all button.
 - Admin mode provides a quiz-review control on every concept-card quiz that selects the correct choices without submitting the form or validating the card automatically.
+- Admin mode provides the validate-all control only at the end of the current mission's `新しい考え方` section; it validates those cards through normal concept memory and does not complete the mission.

 ## Speech and branch prompts